New York State Route 141: Route description

 NY 141 begins at a trumpet interchange with NY 9A on the western edge of the hamlet of Hawthorne, located within the town of Mount Pleasant.
 This junction also serves as the south end of NY 9A's overlaps with NY 100.
 NY 141 initially heads to the northeast as an independent route, following the two ramps not carrying either direction of NY 100.
 After just 0.1 mi, all four ramps merge into a four-lane divided highway, creating a short overlap between NY 141 and NY 100.
 The divided highway ends at Brighton Avenue, the first road that it intersects.
 NY 100 splits from NY 141 here, following Brighton Avenue southward while NY 141 heads southeastward along the two-lane Broadway, passing through a lightly developed commercial area.
 After one block, the route intersects Bradhurst Avenue, here a state-maintained street serving as a one-block spur of NY 100.

 Just east of Bradhurst Avenue, NY 141 connects to the Taconic State Parkway by way of a partial interchange.
 The junction has only two connections; the first links NY 141 to the southbound parkway, while the second leads from the northbound direction of the parkway to NY 141 via West Cross Street.
 Continuing eastward, the highway passes under the parkway and enters the commercial center of Hawthorne.
 Here, NY 141 crosses over the Metro-North Railroad before turning northward onto Elwood Avenue.
 Over the next 1.5 mi, NY 141 closely parallels the railroad's Harlem Line, serving its Hawthorne station as the road heads north.
 After three blocks, the road and railroad turn to the northeast and begin to run alongside the Saw Mill River Parkway.
 Elwood Avenue ends shortly after the curve, giving way to Commerce Street.

 As Commerce Street, NY 141 continues to head to the northeast, passing by a line of businesses in an otherwise residential area between the hamlets of Hawthorne and Thornwood.
 The route eventually enters the latter's central business district, where the Saw Mill Parkway and the Harlem Line turn northwestward toward the center of the nearby village of Pleasantville.
 NY 141 continues on a northern track however, veering off of Commerce Street onto Franklin Avenue, then becoming known as Broadway again as it heads through mostly residential areas on its way into the eastern portion of Pleasantville.
 It retains the Broadway name to a junction with Bedford Road, from where the route continues as Bedford Road for two blocks before ending at an intersection with NY 117.
-Westbound NY 117 enters from the west on Manville Road, while NY 117 east turns north to follow Bedford Road.
+Southbound NY 117 enters from the west on Manville Road, while NY 117 north turns north to follow Bedford Road.